evanca/quick-portfolio/projects/dance/dance2.md

 Full day of interviews.

 Discovery Workshop with Performers
-  - 1 day.
-  - Understand what the seystem needs to do.
+  - Understand what the system needs to do.

 Empathy Workshop with Performers.
-  - 1 day.
   - Understand the users needs.

 Began rapid prototyping.